EdgarJaber/SA-for-clogging-code/README.md

 The /scripts/ folder contains the relevant Jupyter notebooks following the order of the article sections and all corresponding plots are found in the /plots/ folder.

 Due to industrial privacy, the data.zip folder is momentarily password protected.
-It can be given upon request by writing me at edgar.jaber@ens-paris-saclay.fr
+It can be given upon request by sending an email at edgar.jaber@ens-paris-saclay.fr, vincent.chabridon@edf.fr and emmanuel.remy@edf.fr.